Small Business Taxes & ManagementTM--Copyright 2005-14, A/N Group, Inc.

 1. Manner in which the taxpayer carries on the activity.
 The fact that the taxpayer carries on a activity in a businesslike manner and maintains complete and accurate books and records may indicate that the activity is engaged in for profit.
 Similarly, where an activity is carried on in a manner substantially similar to other activities of the same nature which are profitable, a profit motive may be indicated.
 A change of operating methods, adoption of new techniques or abandonment of unprofitable methods in a manner consistent with an intent to improve profitability may also indicate a profit motive.

 Most taxpayers fail to keep accurate books and records.
 Without these you can't know how the business is doing and you can't improve profitability.
-Based on the cases, good recordkeeping will go a long way in impressing the court.
+Based on the cases, good recordkeeping will go a very long way in impressing the court.
 That's one of the most often cited issues the courts consider.
 Modifying your business plan to improve profitability is also critically important.

 2. The expertise of the taxpayer or his advisors.
 Preparation for the activity by extensive study of its accepted business, economic, and scientific practices, or consultation with those who are expert therein, may indicate that the taxpayer has a profit motive where the taxpayer carries on the activity in accordance with such practices.
 Where a taxpayer has such preparation or procures such expert advice, but does not carry on the activity in accordance with such practices, a lack of intent to derive profit may be indicated unless it appears that the taxpayer is attempting to develop new or superior techniques which may result in profits from the activity.